collin80/GEVCU6/README.md

 You will need the following to have any hope of compiling and running the firmware:
 - A GEVCU board.
 This version supports hardware 6.23c and later.
-- Arduino IDE 1.5.4 - or later
+- Arduino IDE 1.5.4 - or later even 1.8.13 or such newer IDEs should work fine.
 - due_can library - There is a repo for this under github.com/Collin80
+- can_common library - Also available from Collin80 repos
 - due_rtc library - Also under Collin80
 - due_wire library - once again
 - DueTimer library - and again
+- microsmooth library - also from Collin80
+- Adafruit_BLE_SPI - You need the DEV branch of this library.

 All libraries belong in %USERPROFILE%\Documents\Arduino\libraries (Windows) or ~/Arduino/libraries (Linux/Mac).
 You will need to remove -master or any other postfixes.
 Your library folders should be named as above.